catalogfi/docs/docs/catalog-accounts/instant-wallet/api.md

 ### `btc_getRefundTx`

 Get refund transaction details.
 This method is used prior to funding.
-If the wallet provided already has funds, this method will prevent the Guardian from processing other fund or send requests.
+If the wallet provided already has funds, this method will prevent the Guardian from processing other fund or send requests until this is complete.
 This method will return an error if the funding UTXO is not confirmed or is in the process of funding or sending.

 **Request**